1. Introduction

 that we find interesting in particular is max_rows

 .
-It determines the maximum
+It determines how many

 pd.set_option('display.max_rows', 6)